 One of the best reasons why computers are so convenient to use is the availability of shortcuts.
 For example, you can easily copy a text by clicking copy and paste.
 Furthermore, you can also use shortcut keys like CTRL+C and CTRL+V to duplicate items for you.

 Copying and pasting are considered some of the most basic functions you can enjoy in any Windows device.
-Unfortunately, there will be times when you may experience copy and paste functions failing.
-In our article today, we will take a look at how to fix copy and paste not working errors.
+When you copy an image or text, it stores it on a virtual clipboard.
+Unfortunately, there will be times when you may experience copy-paste function failing.
+In our article today, we will take a look at how to fix copy-paste function not working error.

 Common Reasons for Copy And Paste Not Working